First Time User? Enroll now.

 Note: Separate PDQ summaries on Cervical Cancer Prevention, Cervical Cancer Treatment, and Levels of Evidence for Cancer Screening and Prevention Studies are also available.

 Screening With the Papanicolaou (Pap) Test: Benefits

-Based on solid evidence, regular screening of appropriate women for cervical cancer with the Pap test reduces mortality from cervical cancer.
+Based on solid evidence, regular screening for cervical cancer with the Pap test in an appropriate population of women reduces mortality from cervical cancer.
 The benefits of screening women younger than 21 years are small because of the low prevalence of lesions that will progress to invasive cancer.
 Screening is not beneficial in women older than 65 years if they have had a recent history of negative test results.[1,2,3]

 Magnitude of Effect: Regular Pap screening decreases cervix cancer incidence and mortality by at least 80%.

 Screening With the Pap Test: Harms

 Based on solid evidence, regular screening with the Pap test leads to additional diagnostic procedures (e.g., colposcopy) and treatment for low-grade squamous intraepithelial lesions (LSILs), with long-term consequences for fertility and pregnancy.
 These harms are greatest for younger women, who have a higher prevalence of LSILs, lesions that often regress without treatment.
 Harms are also increased in younger women because they have a higher rate of false-positive results.

 Magnitude of Effect: Additional diagnostic procedures were performed in 50% of women undergoing regular Pap testing.
 Approximately 5% were treated for LSILs.
 The number of women with impaired fertility and pregnancy complications is unknown.

 Screening With the Human Papillomavirus (HPV) DNA Test: Benefits